sleuth-io/terraform-provider-sleuth/docs/resources/project.md

 - `failure_sensitivity` (Number) The amount of time (in seconds) a deploy must spend in a failure status (Unhealthy, Incident, etc.) before it is determined a failure.
 Setting this value to a longer time means that less deploys will be classified.
 - `impact_sensitivity` (String) How many impact measures Sleuth takes into account when auto-determining a deploys health.
 - `issue_tracker_provider_type` (String) Where to find issues linked to by changes
+- `labels` (List of String) Labels are used to categorize projects.

 ### Read-Only